YesiltasAlper/Automation-Order-System-Project/README.md

 # Automation-Order-System

-The photo of the project is on in the "issues"
+The photo of the project is in the "issues"

 if you want detailed information about what the project is please click https://www.youtube.com/playlist?list=PL4xTJlVkfPjqfaa21TgwBZSZEwzZcEXI-